Website-Icon DED9

 6- Checking the individuality of a number

-Take a look at the following codes and determine if they can be used to accurately identify an individual number.
+Please review the following codes and determine if they can accurately identify an individual number.

 public boolean oddOrNot (int num) {